wasabia/react_webpack_rails/README.md

     $ npm run build

-If you are using server side render, run node server:
+If you are using server side render *(it's enabled by default in generated example)*, run node server:

     $ npm run rwr-node-server